o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-cloth/_index.md

 ---
-description: ' Use the NVIDIA Cloth gem to add cloth simulation to your Open 3D Engine project. '
+description: ' Use the NVIDIA Cloth gem to add cloth simulation to your Amazon Lumberyard project. '
 title: NVIDIA Cloth gem
 ---